Monetary-Foundation/MonetaryCoin-docgen/README.md

 npm run gen-docs
 ```

-After modifying styles, header links, footer, and static documents, you can automatically generate all OpenZeppelin API docs - one per contract in the codebase - by running:
+After modifying styles, header links, footer, and static documents, you can automatically generate all MonetaryCoin API docs - one per contract in the codebase - by running:

 ```sh
 npm run bump-docs -- <tag>